ToF-/Domain/README.md

 main :: IO ()
 main = program2
 ```
-And now our little  is dealing with failures in a slightly improved way:
+This program is dealing with failures in a better way:
 ```
 $ ghc --make program2.hs
-$ program2 ⏎
-Error: no file name given

-$ program2 foo ⏎
-Error: foo: openFile: does not exist (No such file or directory)

-$ program2 data/wrong.csv ⏎
-Error: incorrect csv format : Foo, bar42

-$ program2 data/empty.csv ⏎
-Error: no transactions

-$ program2 data/transactions.csv ⏎
+$ program2 transactions.csv
 Equipment, 179.0
 Groceries, 172.0
-Interest, 38.17
+Insurance, 38.17
 Investment, 6007.0
 Savings, 500.0

+$ program2
+Error: no file name given

+$ program2 foo
+Error: foo: openFile: does not exist (No such file or directory)

+$ echo "foo,bar" >wrong.csv
+$ program2 wrong.csv
+Error: incorrect CSV format : Foo, bar

+$ touch empty.csv
+$ program2 empty.csv
+Error: no transactions

 ```
 ## 3. Monadic actions as isolated contexts
 The bind operator (`>>=`) used in the `case .. of` instruction: